Ready for a hands-on way to better understand the letters of the alphabet?

-Even better is when the activity is fun, hands-on, and simple to set up.
+Even better is when the learning activity is fun, hands-on, and simple to set up.

 When looking at each letter, we can begin to recognize: